Jackson wins MVP as Ravens take 3 awards; Harbaugh top coach

+Jackson had a powerful message for kids who have been told they should change positions on the field and who face criticism and doubters.

+“Make those people eat their words,” he said.
+“It feels good when you can make those people eat their words because they’re so negative.
+How are you going to wake up and be so negative about somebody who’s not negative toward you or don’t do anything wrong?
+Don’t worry about what they say.
+Do you.
+Stay focused because you want to be great, and you’re going to be great.
+Just do you.”

-Brady achieved the feat in 2010.
+Brady was also an unanimous MVP in 2010.
 And like Brady, Jackson’s special season did not include a championship.

+“I’m still young,” Jackson said.
+“I’ve still got a lot of work to do.
+I’m not really trying to dwell on what I just did.
+If I win a Super Bowl, you’ll probably see a lot more emotion.”

 The Ravens were big winners at NFL Honors on Saturday.
 John Harbaugh won coaching honors, and his offensive coordinator, Greg Roman, took best assistant coach honors.